Fab Morvan: Aftermath

 Months later, Morvan and Pilatus parodied the scandal in a commercial for Carefree sugarless gum.
 In it, the duo lip syncs to an opera recording.
 An announcer asks, "How long does the taste of Carefree sugarless gum last?"
 The record then begins to skip, and the announcer answers, "until these guys sing themselves".

-Morvan and Pilatus then moved to Los Angeles, where they released an eponymous album under the name Rob & Fab in 1993.
+Morvan and Pilatus moved to Los Angeles, where they released an eponymous album under the name Rob & Fab in 1993.
 Only around 2,000 copies were sold.
 On 26 March 2007, the Milli Vanilli compilation Best of the Best was released.

 Solo comeback

 In 2003, Morvan released his first solo album, Love Revolution, producing, recording, writing, and singing on all the tracks.
 On 14 April 2011, he issued the single "Anytime" to digital outlets.
 On 25 May 2012, he released the single "See the Light" with a new band, Fabulous Addiction.

 In 2016, Morvan appeared in a documentary-style KFC commercial that focused on his life and music career after Milli Vanilli.

 On 1 November 2022, he appeared in an ad/trailer for the Ryan Reynolds and Will Ferrell-led Christmas comedy Spirited.
 In it, Reynolds and Ferrell are trying to dispel rumors that they lip synched in the film.
 The audience, however, notices that the actors' voices don't sound quite right.
 The camera then cuts to a shot of Morvan in a recording studio booth, providing voiceovers.

 In 2025, Morvan cowrote the memoir You Know It's True: The Real Story of Milli Vanilli with Parisa Rose.
 He was subsequently nominated for the upcoming 68th Annual Grammy Awards, in the category "Best Audio Book, Narration & Storytelling Recording".